Maksim Bahdanovich: Literary work

-In 1916, Maksim Bahdanovič wrote a poem “Pahonia”.
+In 1916, Maksim Bahdanovich wrote a poem “Pahonia”.
 The music was written by a Belarusian composer and immigrant activist Mikalay Shchahlou-Kulikovich.
 The song was originally meant to be sung a capella.
 Mikola Ravienski, Aliaksiej Turankoŭ and Vladimir Mulyavin also wrote their own musical arrangements.
 In the early 1990s, Shchahlou-Kulikovich’s version was considered as one of the options for the national anthem of the Republic of Belarus.
 In 2020, under the patronage of Anton Mezhy a choral performance of the anthem was recorded with an orchestra accompaniment.

 In 2020, the "Pahonia" anthem and the poem resurged in popularity as one of the symbols of the 2020 Belarusian protests against the Lukashenko regime, along with the white-red-white flag.
 The anthem was spontaneously performed in several public places: near the Belarusian State Philharmonic, in malls, in the Minsk subway, at the Minsk Kamaroŭski market, and at the Minsk railway station.